Review of I and Love and You

-I and Love and You Lovingly Simple Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+I and Love and You Lovingly Simple Dog Food earns the Advisor’s second-highest rating of 4 stars.

 The I and Love and You Lovingly Simple product line includes one dry dog food, a recipe claimed to meet AAFCO nutrient guidelines for all life stages.

-- I and Love and You Lovingly Simple Lamb and Sweet Potato [A]
+I and Love and You Lovingly Simple with Lamb and Sweet Potato

 Dry Dog Food